 Our medical team treats work-related injuries with a wide variety of services specifically designed to get you back to work and able to perform your normal activities.
 Our treatment plan may include any of the following options:

-Myofascial release – Myofascial release aims to relax contracted muscles, improve circulation, and stimulate the muscular stretch reflex.
-Myofascial release is soft-tissue therapy directed at the fascia, which is the tough, elastic connective tissue that wraps muscle tissue and most other structures in the body.
+Myofascial release aims to relax contracted muscles, improve circulation, and stimulate the muscular stretch reflex.
+It is soft-tissue therapy directed at the fascia, which is the tough, elastic connective tissue that wraps muscle tissue and most other structures in the body.